PPjamies/RiseInstitute-Login-System/README.md

 			You will need to manually export the data to the shairpoint.

 		-ACCESS SUPPORTS SQL QUERIES.
 Three queries have already been built, but you can build as much as you want.

-	How To Launch The Digital Sign-in Sheet Cleanly Through The Command Line:

-		-